Social Media Management Quickstart Guide for Total Newbies

 There are oodles of resources out there to help you hack your way to social media success based on your platform of choice.
 However, no matter which channel you leverage, it's best to take these basics to heart for a campaign to really work:

-- Self-promotion is okay as long as you deliver tremendous value.
-At any given day, always aim for thought leadership than endless self-promotion.
+Self-promotion is okay as long as you deliver tremendous value.
+On any given day, always aim for thought leadership than endless self-promotion.
 The Buffer crew is a stellar example of thought leadership via social content.

-- Have a social media style guide.
+Have a social media style guide.
 Style guides are often associated with content marketing such as blog posts.
-Content strategists Ida Aalen and Ida Jackson writes that social content is also part of the whole content arc.
+Content strategists Ida Aalen and Ida Jackson write that social content is also part of the whole content arc.
 Hence, the need for a style guide to ensure consistency in tone, grammar, cadence, and business image.
-Uniformity across campaigns help build credibility and trust.
+Uniformity across campaigns helps build credibility and trust.

 There are various social channels to explore to get the word out there for your brand.
 The same goes for metrics.
 There's follower count, reach, the numberw of clicks, shares, likes, and re-tweets.